-Lebanon: Conflict Prevention and Peacebuilding Lebanon
+Lebanon: Conflict Prevention and Peacebuilding in Lebanon

-3) Promoting the active participation of youth and women in local level development.
+- Promoting the active participation of youth and women in local level development.

 - Positive dialogue was established between Lebanese communities and Palestinian refugee self-governance Popular Committees (PCs).
 For the first time since 1948, an agreement was documented between two such bodies: the municipality and PC of Nahr El Bared refugee camp signed a memorandum of understanding to organize and formalize their working relationship.